kodecocodes/i9t/contacts/contacts.markdown

 # Chapter 11: Contacts

-A long time ago in an operating system far far away, developers used C APIs to access the user’s contacts.
+A long time ago in an operating system far far away, developers used a C API to access the user’s contacts.
 They dealt with the pain of ancient structs and Core Foundation types in an object-oriented world.

 This nightmare wasn’t so long ago – even iOS 8 uses this dreaded Address Book framework!